MattDodsonEnglish/English-Learning-Wiki/README.md

 have already learned how to use a language at its full capacity.
-That is what members of a community of language speakers do: they get together and discuss all the real and imaginary things that did or did not happen at any point or sequence of points across spanning the entire dimension of real and imaginary time.
+That is what members of a community of language speakers do: they get together and discuss all the real and imaginary things that did or did not happen at any point or sequence of points across the entire dimension of real and imaginary time.

 This outstanding versatility is called ["Displacement"](https://en.wikipedia.org/wiki/Displacement_(linguistics)).
 It